Fedya001/mapreduce/README.md

-# In-Memory MapReduce
+# MapReduce algorithm

-In-memory implementation of MapReduce algorithm.
+Implementation of MapReduce algorithm.
 There are two modes: map and reduce.
 In map mode code splits up the task and runs mappers in child processes.
 In reduce — it groups all records by keys and runs reducer per each key.